coq/ceps/text/054-conditional-comments.md

 `coq_makefile` and Dune's `coq-lang` can use their own ways to pass options to the tools.

-`coqdep` evaluates the conditional expression in from of `Require` statements and spits the dependency if needed.
+`coqdep` evaluates the conditional expression in front of `Require` statements and spits the dependency if needed.
 This is enough to cover `coq_makefile` and `dune`.